 - Students will continue to live on campus in single-occupancy rooms.

 - A robust offering of student life programming/experiences will continue to be offered virtually to connect you with your peers and offer intellectual, cultural, and social interactions.
-As health guidelines evolve, we will explore the possibility of socially distanced activities in the new semester.
+As health guidelines evolve, we will explore the possibility of socially distanced activities in the spring semester.

 Please check this page frequently as public health orders and restrictions are subject to change.